amannx26/sport-balls-detection/README.md

  9. To train the network using the training script, specify the --model-dir where the model should be saved and the path to your data directory.
-    Here’s an example command with additional options for batch size, workers, and epochs: python3 train.py --model-dir=models/sportballs data/sportballs --batch-size=32 --workers=4 --epochs=50
+    Here’s an example command with additional options for batch size, workers, and epochs:

+    python3 train.py --model-dir=models/sportballs data/sportballs --batch-size=32 --workers=4 --epochs=50

      Explanation of the options:

-    --model-dir=models/cat_dog: Specifies the directory where the trained model will be saved. data/cat_dog: Path to the directory containing your training data.
+      --model-dir=models/cat_dog: Specifies the directory where the trained model will be saved.

     --batch-size=32: Sets the number of samples in each batch during training.
-Adjust this based on your system's memory capacity and training dataset size.

     --workers=4: Number of worker processes to use for data loading during training.
-Increasing this can speed up data processing if your system supports it.

     --epochs=50: Number of complete passes through the training dataset.
-Adjust based on how many iterations of training you want to perform.